Licensing

 Feature Licenses vs Permission Set Licenses

-Understanding the distinction is critical for CTA exam scenarios.
+The distinction matters for CTA exam scenarios.

 Feature Licenses